View Cancer Clinical Trials

 - Evaluation by a thoracic surgeon within 4 weeks of registration; the patient must be deemed potentially operable and resectable to be eligible for the study.
 Operability is defined as having adequate pulmonary, cardiac, renal, nutritional, musculoskeletal, neurologic, and cognitive capacity to undergo major pulmonary resection with acceptable morbidity and mortality.
 Resectable is defined as an R0 resection possible either by lobectomy or pneumonectomy at the time of initial evaluation.

 - Whole body FDG-PET (or PET/CT) scan within 6 weeks of registration; Note: PET/CT data will be used for the analysis of a secondary endpoint (Section 2.2.7).
-To be included in this analysis, the patient’s PET/CT studies must be performed with a dedicated BGO, LSO, or GSO PET or PET/CT scanner.
+To be included in this analysis, the patient's PET/CT studies must be performed with a dedicated BGO, LSO, or GSO PET or PET/CT scanner.
 PET/CT scanners with sodium iodide (Nal) detectors are not acceptable.
+PET/CT DICOM images, diagnostic reports, and assessment forms must be submitted as described in Section 12.1.
+If an additional treatment planning FDG PET/CT (in the treatment position, see Section 6.3.3) is performed after the initial diagnostic staging PET/CT, the most recent scan data prior to initiation of treatment should be submitted as described.
 If the baseline PET/CT study is performed at the treating institution (or its affiliated PET facility), it is recommended but not required that the reassessment PET/CT scan (see Section 8.1.2) will be performed at the same site.
 Note: National Cancer Institute recommendations regarding performance of the scans should be followed as closely as possible (Shankar 2006).

 - Zubrod Performance Status 0-1 within 8 weeks of registration;